langchain-ai/text2sql-agent/README.md

 uv sync
 ```

-This will create a virtual environment and install all project dependencies.
+This will create a virtual environment and install all project dependencies

 ### 2. Environment Configuration